 Note: for harvesting of crops, some farmers use combine harvesters

-Cost incurred for rice cultivation
+Cost incurred for rice cultivation in the Gangrel dam command area

-The table 3, show cost of cultivation of rice under assured, protective irrigation, and rainfed agriculture, distinct cost structures across different irrigation practices.
+The table 3, shows the cost of cultivation of rice under assured, protective irrigation, and rainfed farming, distinct cost structures across different irrigation practices.
 The total cost of cultivation was highest under assured irrigated area at Rs.
 81,492.51/ha, followed by protected irrigation at Rs.
 73,605.54/ha and the lowest under rainfed agriculture at Rs.
 70,181.10/ha, indicating that higher irrigation availability leads to higher investment.

-Variable costs, which include material inputs, labour, and machinery expenses, account for a significant portion of the total cost.
-Seed costs show a decreasing trend from assured, protected irrigation and rainfed agriculture which was 5.14%, 5.53% and 5.74%. of total cost of cultivation.
+Variable costs, which included material inputs, labour, and machinery expenses, account for a significant portion of the total cost.
+Seed costs show a decreasing trend from assured, protected irrigation and rainfed farming which was 5.14%, 5.53% and 5.74%. of total cost of cultivation.
 The cost of manure FYM follows a similar trend, being highest in assured irrigation which was 2.17%, decreasing to 2.21% under protective irrigation, and further dropping to 2.01% under rainfed agriculture of total cost of cultivation.

-Fertilizer expenses, including urea, DAP, potash, and single super phosphate, was highest in assured irrigated area followed by protected irrigation and rainfed agriculture which was 10.87%, 11.71% and 1.53% of total cost of cultivation.
+Fertilizer expenses, which included urea, DAP, potash, and single super phosphate, was highest in assured irrigated area followed by protected irrigation and rainfed farming which was 10.87%, 11.71% and 1.53% of total cost of cultivation.
 The cost of insecticides and pesticides was also highest in assured irrigation at 2.75%, followed by Protective Irrigation at 2.92% and Rainfed agriculture at 2.88% of total cost.

 Irrigation charges represent a major differentiating factor.
 In assured irrigated area, farmers incur the highest irrigation costs at Rs.
 5,030.52/ha, whereas in protected irrigation, it was significantly lower at Rs.
-244.53/ha and in rainfed agriculture, there are no irrigation costs.
+244.53/ha and in rainfed farming, there are no irrigation costs.
 Labour costs showed variations based on the types of irrigation conditions.
-Protective irrigation was the highest labour costs followed by rainfed agriculture and assured irrigation which was 18.06%, 18.25% and 15.63% of total cost respectively.
+Protective irrigation was the highest labour costs followed by rainfed farming and assured irrigation which was 18.06%, 18.25% and 15.63% of total cost respectively.
 Machine power expenses, including bullock and machinery charges, was highest under assured irrigation at Rs.
 8,579.12/ha, with Protective Irrigation at Rs.
 7,236.62/ha and Rainfed agriculture at Rs.
 7,187.06/ha.
 The total operational cost, which consists of variable costs, was highest under assured irrigation at Rs.
 46,684.65/ha, followed by protective irrigation at Rs.
-40,309.40/ha and rainfed agriculture at Rs.
+40,309.40/ha and rainfed farming at Rs.
 38,556.40/ha.

-Fixed costs also vary across irrigation situations.
+Fixed costs also vary across various irrigation situations.
 Depreciation costs were highest in protective irrigation at Rs.
 932.50/ha, followed by assured irrigation at Rs.
-857.91/ha and rainfed agriculture at Rs.
+857.91/ha and rainfed farming at Rs.
 718.70/ha.
 The rental value of owned land was highest in assured irrigation followed by protective irrigation at Rs.
-29,325.20/ha and lowest in rainfed agriculture at Rs.
+29,325.20/ha and lowest in rainfed farming at Rs.
 28,019.50/ha which was presented 37.77%, 39.85%, and 39.92% out of total cost respectively.
 Interest on fixed capital follows the same trend, being highest in assured irrigation 3.89%, protected irrigation 4.12% and rainfed farming 4.09% of total cost.

-Table 3: Show input material cost for rice cultivation (Rs/ha.)
+Table 3: Input material cost for rice cultivation (Rs/ha.)